tejavarma-aln/Qrcodegenerator/README.md

 Qr Code Generator for Tally

-*Download all the file to the tally application folder
+*Download all the files to the tally application folder

 *Register the Dll with the below Steps